 In San Francisco, the two-Michelin starred Saison is famous for its spontaneity.
 Working hand-in-hand with fishermen, ranchers, and farmers, guests can experience some of the finest local produce courtesy of chef de cuisine Richard Lee.

 Its in-house wines are exclusive to the Saison Cellar.
 Focusing on small vineyard expression to ensure sustainability, guests can enjoy a wide variety of Old and New World wines designed to pair with every dish.

 [See also: The Most Beautiful Wineries to Visit in California]

 Another three-Michelin starred restaurant on Elite Traveler’s Top 100 Restaurants list, Manresa is David Kinch’s California dining destination.
 A nightly tasting menu offers the best of seasonal cuisine, utilizing local farms for ingredients.
 The Relais & Chateaux restaurant also maintains a relationship with winemakers in the Santa Cruz area, allowing for pairings from an extensive list.
-The signature dish, Into the Garden, remains on the menu as it changes each day.

-With another California hot spot on his resume – The French Laundry, to be exact – Chef Corey Lee’s expertise is clear in the Benu kitchen.
+With another California hot spot on his resume – The French Laundry, to be exact – chef Corey Lee’s expertise is clear in the Benu kitchen.
 Lee’s Korean roots are evident in the Asian-inspired cuisine, with the most talked about being the Thousand-Year-Old Quail Egg.
 The tasting menu also comprises fresh seasonal caviar, sea urchin and fried river eel.
 Benu’s three-Michelin star rating cites the artful cooking and notable wine list.